Fruit

 FRUITCAKE: nutty, as in insane or mentally ill.
 Historically applied to LGBT people.

-Built by the artist Giambologna in the late 1580s, in the garden of a Tuscan villa, the Apennine_Colossus is an eleven-metre tall bearded mountain daddy regarded as a personification of nature, specifically the Apennine range.
-He holds his left hand in front of him, squeezing the head of a serpentine sea monster who spurts water into a lake.
+Built by Giambologna in the late 1580s, the Apennine_Colossus is an 11-metre tall bearded mountain daddy regarded as a personification of nature, specifically the Apennine range.
+He squeezes the head of a serpentine sea monster who spurts water into a lake.

-FRUIT MACHINE: a device built to aid in the detection of gay people in the Canadian Civil Service.
+FRUIT MACHINE: a device built to aid in the detection of homosexuality in the Canadian Civil Service.

 SUCK A FRUIT FOR ANITA: a double entendre used by LGBT activists in response to orange juice spokesperson Anita Bryant’s campaign to overturn anti-discrimination laws.

-It’s 1938 and Keith_Vaughan is spending the heatwave summer photographing friends on Pagham Beach, West Sussex.
-Some of the images will end up in Dick’s Book of Photos — a handmade album dedicated to his deceased brother that has been described as a kind of photographic requiem or momento mori (Pierse, 2013).
+It’s 1938 and Keith_Vaughan is spending the heatwave summer photographing friends on Pagham Beach.
+Some of the images will end up in Dick’s Book of Photos — a handmade album dedicated to his deceased brother — that itself has been described as a kind of memento_mori.